Generic Name: Promethazine hydrochloride

 Allergic conjunctivitis due to inhalant allergens and foods.

-Mild, uncomplicated allergic skin manifestations of urticaria and angioedema.
+Mild, uncomplicated skin manifestations of urticaria and angioedema.

 Amelioration of allergic reactions to blood or plasma.